ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 and the lists of installed, requested, and unneeded Trusted Components reported in the QueryResponse, the TAM determines, in any implementation specific manner, which Trusted Components need to be installed, updated, or deleted, if any.
-There are in typically three cases:
+There are typically three cases:

 1. Attestation failed.
 This indicates that the rest of the information in the QueryResponse cannot necessarily be trusted, as the TEEP Agent may not be healthy (or at least up to date).